lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 We use the `-R` option to remove unwanted ELF sections from the Firmware BIN File.
 The unwanted sections (like `.bss.core`) may be named differently for your embedded operating system.

-_How shall we convert the Firmware BIN file to a Firmware Image File?_
+_How shall we convert the Firmware BIN File to a Firmware Image File?_

 MCUBoot provides a script `imgtool.py` ([located here](https://github.com/JuulLabs-OSS/mcuboot/tree/master/scripts)) that takes a Firmware BIN File and produces the Firmware Image File.